 A larger multiple of the gain than of the loss is used in subsection (c)(2) because most offenses result in losses to society that exceed the gain to the participants.
 In addition, in many such cases restitution will not be feasible.
 These larger fines authorized under subsection (c)(2) are, of course, subject to the absolute limits on fines that are imposed by statute.
 The Commission has not attempted to define gain or loss precisely.
-It is expected that the terms will be used flexibly and consistently with their use in the criminal code, including former 18 U.S.C. $\S$ 3623(c)(1).
+It is expected that the terms will be used flexibly and consistently with their use in the criminal code, including former 18 U.S.C. § 3623(c)(1).

 Historical Note: Effective November 1, 1987.
-Amended effective January 15, 1988 (see Appendix C, amendment 54); November 1, 1989 (see Appendix C, amendments 280, 281, and 302).
+Amended effective January 15, 1988 (see Appendix C, amendment 54); November 1, 1989 (see Appendix C, amendments 280, 281, and 302); November 1, 1990 (see Appendix C, amendment 356).